Dalmacio Iglesias García: Primoderiverista and afterwards (1923-1933)

 There is scarce information on Iglesias' public activity during the last few years of his life.
 Until death he remained employed as the Catalan delegado de Hacienda.
 In June 1931 he was rumored to run on a joint right-wing ticket for the Cortes and indeed later that year he was once noted as speaking at a Traditionalism-flavored rally, yet unlike many former Mellistas, Iglesias has not been reported as engaged in a re-united Carlist organization, Comunión Tradicionalista.
 Since the early 1920s he was plagued by health problems, yet their nature is not clear and it is not known what caused his premature death.
-Many periodicals noted his passing away, including at least one Carlist paper.
+Many periodicals noted his death, including at least one Carlist paper.